 The concept of net environmental gain accompanying development, is growing and there is increasing discussion about what it means and how it could be applied.
 In short, net gain means that in addition to protecting environmental features when undertaking development, there should also be a requirement to see an improvement in nature.
 This is already becoming more established for terrestrial development, such as house building, and is recognised as a requirement down to mean low water (i.e. the intertidal zone), but as yet there is no clear policy or requirement for net gain in the marine environment.
 Building biodiversity into new and existing infrastructure is one method to meet the future net gain requirement.

-The Solent Forum is working with Forum member, Artecology, to look at establishing an information hub on building biodiversity into coastal infrastructure as a service for Solent Forum members.
+The Solent Forum, working with Artecology and others, are establishing an information hub on building biodiversity into coastal infrastructure as a service for Solent Forum members.

 Ideas that the hub could provide information on include ecological design for new infrastructure, the construction and design of habitats and natural systems to recover, repair or sustain flood defences, boosting biodiversity, growing fisheries, and improving air and water quality.
 It could also help to drive research and innovation and field test new ideas for deployment.

 Forum work delivered on this topic

 The Forum has already begun to deliver on this topic by working with the Environment Agency to publicise existing work on ecological enhancement of the coast.
 A further project has been delivered for the Environment Agency on Opportunity Mapping in Southampton Water (see below)